Temperature measurement for AMD CPUs

-Temperature monitoring on current AMD processors differs from that on Intel CPUs in two ways:
+Temperature monitoring on current AMD processors differs from that on Intel CPUs in some ways:

 Because of this limitation of AMD CPUs Argus Monitor only displays one temperature graph for all CPU cores; the overview tab shows all CPU cores having the same temperature.